Chase Date: May 19, 2012

 Severe Risks: SPC Outlooks

 May 19th would prove to be a tough forecast and tough day to chase.
-It was the first day Ashley had to chase after flying in the 18th from Nashville.
+It was the first chase day for Ashley after flying in the 18th from Nashville.

-Ashley and I didn’t get the earliest start due to the fact I was still reloading my Laptop after reformatting it after the chase on the 17th.
-We targeted up near Seiling, OK, but had a secondary target south of there near I-40 and Clinton, OK.
+Ashley and I didn’t get the earliest start due to the fact I was still working on my Laptop.
+I had re-formatted the hard drive after the chase on May 17th.
+My target was Seiling when I left home and started my journey west.